-Note: For oral requests to participate in an expedited Part D appeal, OMHA staff must document the request in the administrative record in a Report of Contact (OMHA-101), and notify the enrollee of the request by telephone.
+For oral requests to participate in an expedited Part D appeal, OMHA staff must document the request in the administrative record in a Report of Contact (OMHA-101), and notify the enrollee of the request by telephone.

 If party status may be elected in an appeal (see OCPM 6.3.1), the election should clearly indicate whether CMS or the CMS contractor is electing to join the hearing as a party or as a non-party participant.
 If the election does not clearly indicate the entity's choice of party or non-party participant status, OMHA staff will contact CMS or the CMS contractor upon receipt of the election to clarify.
-Upon receiving clarification, OMHA staff will notify all parties of the status CMS or the CMS contractor Status (OMHA-133).
+Upon receiving clarification, OMHA staff will notify all parties of the status CMS or the CMS contractor has elected using a Clarification of CMS or CMS Contractor Status (OMHA-133).